In Britain we love our pets! The only problem is, landlords don’t tend to love them quite as much.

 Why is it hard to find a pet-friendly landlord?

 There are a number of assumed negatives associated with animals.
 Pets can cause damage to a property, or annoy the neighbours due to noise and odours.
-Therefore, it’s easy to see why avoiding the hassle altogether might be the more attractive option.
+It’s easy to see why avoiding the hassle altogether might be the more attractive option.

 Finding a property to rent with pets

-This isn’t to say privately renting with pets is impossible.
+Privately renting with pets isn’t impossible.
 However, rented properties that allow pets often have more complicated leases!
 Or, a landlord will allow cats but not dogs, for example.

 Some tenants find themselves forced to: